muratk5n/thirdwave/en/README.md

 ---

-Right, he is a "platformer".
-Platform away.

----

-"Lots of people say good things abt South African apartheid, so I will say more of that other stuff".
-Or vica versa.
-Who thinks this way?
-Cant you judge the shit on its on merits or lack thereof?

----

-Guy wanting to come across as "balanced", so ponders "nuclear".
-Style should not drive substance..
-Sometimes u can drop all other options except one, if that one is optimal enough.

----

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a